lsst-sqre/sqr-009/index.rst

 For level 1 and 2 QA, FITS image visualization will be added using FFTools JS API linked from the dashboard.
 For sky visualization we plan to integrate Aladin Lite JS plugin.
 In Aladin, images must be pre-generated in HiPS format (http://aladin.u-strasbg.fr/hips/)

+The main visualization needs, as summarized at https://dev.lsstcorp.org/trac/wiki/Winter2014/Design/DataAnalysisToolkit has also been taken into consideration.

 Components